How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Introduction

-Before introducing the mathematical properties of these transforms, as well as the results proved in this paper, we would like to point out some of the applications of interest.
+Before introducing the mathematical properties of these transforms, as well as the results proved in this paper, we point out some of the applications of interest.
 In both data science and computational geometry, quantifying differences in shape is a difficult problem.
-Part of the problem is structural: most statistical analysis operates on scalar-valued quantities, but it is often very hard to summarize a shape with a single number.
-Nevertheless, both Euler curves and persistence diagrams have metrics on them that are good for detecting qualitative and quantitative differences in shape.
-For example, in~\cite{PHT} the Persistent Homology Transform was introduced and applied to the analysis of heel bones from primates.
-By quantifying the shapes of these heel bones and clustering using certain metrics on persistence diagrams, the authors of that paper were able to automatically differentiate species of primates using quantified differences in their particular phylogenetic expression of heel bone shape.
+Part of the problem is structural: most statistical analyses operate on scalar-valued quantities, and it is very hard to summarize shape with a single number.
+To address this, Euler curves and persistence diagrams are slightly more complicated summary objects endowed with metrics amenable to detecting qualitative and quantitative differences in shape.
+To wit, in~\cite{PHT} the PHT was introduced and applied to the study of heel bones from primates.
+By quantifying the shapes of these heel bones and clustering these using certain metrics on persistence diagrams, the authors of that paper were able to automatically differentiate species of primates using quantified differences in phylogenetic expression of heel bone shape.
 A variant on the Euler Characteristic Transform was also used in~\cite{tumor} to predict clinical outcomes of brain tumors based on their shape.
-Here the applicability of topological methods is particularly compelling: aggressive tumors tend to grow ``roots'' that invade nearby tissues and these protrusions are often well-detected using critical values of the Euler Characteristic Transform.
+Here the applicability of topological methods is particularly compelling: aggressive tumors tend to grow ``roots'' that invade nearby tissues and these protrusions are often well-detected by changes in the Euler curves.